Science in Society Journalism Awards

 Please follow the rules carefully.
 Submissions that do not follow these procedures will not be considered.

-3. Publishers/Publications/Media outlets may enter, or be represented by, multiple entries in any category.
-Authors may be represented only once in each category.
-In the case of multiple entries in a single category on the same author’s behalf, only the entry provided by the author themselves will be considered.
+1. In the case of multiple entries in a single category on the same author’s behalf, only the entry provided by the author themselves will be considered.
 If none was submitted by the author, the one with the earliest timestamp will be considered.
-If an author enters multiple of their own works in the same category, none will be considered.
-If an Author is part of a team(s), they may also enter a solo work as an individual in the same category using the rules above.

-4. It is an Entrant’s responsibility to enter in the appropriate category.
+7. It is an Entrant’s responsibility to enter in the appropriate category.
 Miscategorized entries (e.g., a feature or news article in the opinion category) will be disqualified.
-Entrants may NOT enter the same article in more than one category.
+8. Work must be written or spoken in English, intended for the layperson, and first published or broadcast between Jan.
+1, 2024, and Dec.
+31, 2024.

 Important Legal Information